-In the senior year, all Social Studies concentrators enroll in a one-on-one tutorial in preparation for researching and writing a senior thesis.
+In the senior year, all Social Studies concentrators enroll in a one-on-one tutorial (Social Studies 99) in preparation for researching and writing a senior thesis.
 This is a requirement for all concentrators.

-All sophomores considering concentrating in Social Studies must take Social Studies 10a: Introduction to Social Studies in the fall term.
-This course is a prerequisite for submitting a Declaration of Intent, which must be approved by the Director of Studies.
-The deadline for filing a Declaration of Intent for sophomores (members of the class of 2019) is Friday, October 21st, 2016.
+All sophomores considering concentrating in Social Studies must take Social Studies 10a: Introduction to Social Studies, in the fall term.
+This course is a prerequisite for submitting a Declaration of Intent, which is due in mid-October for students who are planning to declare Social Studies as their concentration in November.

 13 courses (52 credits)